NIA arrests blast suspects amid mob attack in West Bengal; political slugfest between TMC, BJP | Law-Order

 Banerjee said it was ''self-defence'' by villagers, alleging that the NIA team had barged into several houses in the early hours over an incident of ''bursting of crackers in 2022''.

-Governor CV Ananda Bose, however, said the matter should be treated with all seriousness that it deserves ''as any attempt to bully the investigating agencies does not bring credit to anyone''.
+Governor CV Ananda Bose said the matter should be treated with all seriousness that it deserves and sought a ''factual report'' from the state government on it.

 The opposition BJP alleged that it was a ''state-sponsored'' attack, and accused Banerjee of inciting violence.